 As I mentioned in my last post (this one 😉 ) this blogging community is full of inspiring people and one of these is Giulia from thehighheeledpapergirl.com.
-Giulia is a lovely 19-year-old parisienne blogger with a special passion about writing, her blog is amazing since she talks about many topics, from book reviews to every-day thoughts…definitely to check out!
+Giulia is a lovely 19-year-old Parisienne blogger with a special passion about writing, her blog is amazing since she talks about many topics, from book reviews to every-day thoughts…definitely to check out!

 Well, besides being both bloggers, another thing that joint Giulia and I is…London!
-Indeed, she recently moved to London for an “abroad working experience” so, as we’re both expats now, we thought about colaborating and listing a few things that are still unusual for us here, let us know if you’d add anything else! 😉
+Indeed, she recently moved to London for an “abroad working experience” so, as we’re both expats now, we thought about collaborating and listing a few things that are still unusual for us here, let us know if you’d add anything else! 😉

 - You still hope that crossing the road will be quick.
-But truth is for the man in green to appear at pedestrian crossings will always take forever, whether you push the button or not.
-And when you try to cross when the light is red, you realize the mistake you’ve most-likely made because crossings here are a mess: people driving from the left-hand side of their vehicles and cars coming from every side possible.
+But the truth is for the man in green to appear at pedestrian crossings will always take forever, whether you push the button or not.
+And when you try to cross when the light is red, you realise the mistake you’ve most-likely made because crossings here are a mess: people driving from the left-hand side of their vehicles and cars coming from every side possible.
 Watch out, or you’ll hear the horns.

 - You still get surprised to hear sirens (and horns too) so often and you’ll keep on jumping when the vehicles pass close you and trigger the siren at this very moment.
 But know that not a day will pass without hearing sirens, be it the police or firefighters, so be prepared!

 - You still dare to take the tube during on-peak hours even in the most crowded stations because you don’t realize yet the battle you will have to take in order to: 1. actually get into the first train (or the following ones) unharmed, 2. to have a seat, 3. get out of the train on time and still unharmed and cheerful.
 Besides, you forget that rush hour means higher fee in the TFL and London life is expensive.
 Now, that’s why Londoners walk so much!